-When people ask "What are the Best Lottery Scratch off Odds?", they usually are referring to the overall game odds.
-These are the printed odds on the back of instant scratch games.
+When people ask “Which Scratch Tickets Win the Most?”, they usually are referring to the overall game odds.
+These are the odds to win any prize in a game and are typically printed odds on the back of instant scratch games.
 You might see something like “Overall Odds of Winning are 1 in 4.05”.

-However, we are here to caution you that overall odds may not be the same as the best odds of winning.
-How so?
+While most players focus on the overall odds to find the best games to play, we are here to caution that overall odds may not be the same as the best odds of winning.

 Let’s dive in and see an example firsthand.